|Our Lady of Perpetual Succour Catholic Primary School is an integral part of the Pymble Parish.

 Parents are invited to celebrate the Eucharist with the children attending Mass at school on special days as outlined in the school calendar.
 Different classes take responsibility to plan Masses and Liturgy of the Word throughout the year.
 Parents are informed of dates and times in the Parent Newsletter.

 Family Masses are a feature of the Pymble Parish.
 Family members are actively involved in different aspects of the celebration of the Eucharist.
-Dates for these Masses are announced in the school’s calendar, weekly Parent Newsletter and in the Parish Newsletter.
+Dates for these Masses are announced on the website, the Parent Newsletter and in the Parish Bulletin

 Children should first be taught to pray formally and informally at school so that each child builds up a loving relationship with God.
 Parents are encouraged to pray on a daily basis with children so that school can reinforce that which is first taught at home.
 Each class holds their own daily prayers.
 School Masses are celebrated on special feast days/ special school celebrations and on weekends and parents are most welcome to attend.